dart-lang/pana/lib/src/api_analysis/README.md

 ## Running API analysis

 Three CLI subcommands are provided.
-Run `dart pub global activate --source git https://github.com/dart-lang/pana` to make them globally available and run them with `dart pub global run pana:api_analysis subcommand`.
+Run `dart pub global activate --source git https://github.com/dart-lang/pana` to make them globally available and run them with `dart pub global run pana:api_analysis <subcommand>`.

 ### `summary`

 ```
 Displays a summary of the public API of a package.
-Usage: api_analysis summary package_path
+Usage: api-analysis summary <package-path>
 ```

-This command writes a JSON *summary* of the package at `package_path`, which must point to the root directory of a package, to standard output.
+This command writes a JSON *summary* of the package at `<package-path>`, which must point to the root directory of a package, to standard output.

-This package does not have to be published to pub.dev , and `package_path` can point to a directory in the [pub cache](https://dart.dev/tools/pub/glossary#system-cache).
+This package does not have to be published to pub.dev , and `<package-path>` can point to a directory in the [pub cache](https://dart.dev/tools/pub/glossary#system-cache).

-### `lbcanalysis`
+### `lower-bounds`

 ```
-Performs lower bound analysis on a single package.
+Runs lower bound constraint analysis on a single package.
-Usage: api_analysis lbcanalysis cache_path target_name
+Usage: api-analysis lower-bounds <cache-path> <target-name>
 ```

-This command performs *lower bound constraint analysis* on the latest version of the package named `target_name`, which must be the name of a package published to pub.dev .
+This command performs *lower bound constraint analysis* on the latest version of the package named `<target-name>`, which must be the name of a package published to pub.dev .
 If at least one *issue* is discovered, a report is written to standard output.
 Any warnings are written to standard error.

-`cache_path` must point to a directory where http requests to `https://pub.dev/api/packages/PACKAGE_NAME` will be cached (where `PACKAGE_NAME` is the name of the *target* or that of one of its direct dependencies).
+`<cache-path>` must point to a directory where http requests to `https://pub.dev/api/packages/PACKAGE_NAME` will be cached (where `PACKAGE_NAME` is the name of the *target* or that of one of its direct dependencies).

-### `batchlbca`
+### `lower-bounds-batch`

 ```
 Runs lower bound constraint analysis on many packages.
-Usage: api_analysis batchlbca package_number process_number log_path cache_path
+Usage: api-analysis lower-bounds-batch <package-number> <process-number> <log-path> <cache-path>
 ```

-This command performs *lower bound constraint analysis* on a number of packages published to pub.dev .
+This command performs *lower bound constraint analysis* on a number of eligible packages published to pub.dev .

 A package is considered eligible if it satisfies the following requirements:
 - The current version of the Dart SDK satisfies the SDK constraint of the package.